jeremytammik/RevitLookup/Readme.md

 For methods requiring dynamic input that cannot be automatically determined, you can [make use of more intimate interactive database exploration tools, e.g. RevitPythonShell](http://thebuildingcoder.typepad.com/blog/2013/11/intimate-revit-database-exploration-with-the-python-shell.html).

-## Contributing

-Contributions are more than welcome!
-Please work in the `dev` branch to do so:

-- Create or update your own fork of RevitLookup under your GitHub account.
-- Checkout to the `dev` branch.
-- In the `dev` branch, implement and test you changes specific to the feature.
-- Build the project and make sure everything works.
-- Create well-documented commits of your changes.
-- Submit a pull request to the `origin:dev` branch.

-Please avoid:

-- Lots of unrelated changes in one commit.
-- Modifying files that are not directly related to the feature you implement.

 ## Author

 Originally implemented by Jim Awe and the Revit API development team at Autodesk.